 Carcassonne

-Carcassonne begins with a single face-up landscape tile and 71 others that have been shuffled face-down and from which the players draw.
+Carcassonne begins with a single face-up landscape tile and 71 others that have been shuffled face down and from which the players draw.
 On each turn, a player draws a new landscape tile and places it adjacent to the tiles already on the board.
-The new tile must be placed so that it continues the elements of the adjacent tiles: roads must connect to roads, fields to fields, and cities to cities.
+The new tile must be placed so that it continues the features of the adjacent tiles: roads must connect to roads, fields to fields, and cities to cities.
 A section of the game board after several rounds.
-After placing each new tile, the player who placed it may choose whether to place a token on an element of that newly placed tile.
+After placing each new tile, the player who placed it may choose to place a token on an element of that newly placed tile.
 The player who placed the tile may not use a token to claim elements of the tile that extend or connect to elements already claimed by another player.
-However, it is possible for terrain elements claimed by opposing players to be “split” by subsequently playing cards that connect them.
-For example, two field tiles, each with a follower on it, can be connected into a single field by another terrain tile.
+However, it is possible for terrain elements claimed by opposing players to be “shared” by subsequently playing cards that connect them.
+For example, two field tiles, each with a follower on it, can be connected by another terrain tile to form a single field.
 The game ends when the last tile has been placed.
-At this point, all elements (including fields) award points to the players with the most followers on them.
+At that point, all elements (including fields) earn points for the players with the most followers on them.
 The player with the most points wins the game.